CInet/meta/Plan.md

 - `AlmostEntropic`: semimatroid of a limit of entropy vectors.

-In every dimension, the set of polymatroids forms a rational polyhedral cone whose generators should be stored up to isomophy.
+In every dimension, the set of polymatroids forms a rational polyhedral cone whose generators should be stored up to isomorphy.
 Since entropicness is not easy to decide, we want to store several necessary properties:

 - `Selfadhesive`: selfadhesivity in the sense of Matúš.